Oliver Bachmann

 Visitation will be from 4 to 8 p.m.
 Thursday, Oct.
-10, at Ford & Young Funeral Home in Perryville. isitation will continue from 8 to 9:50 a.m.
+10, at Ford and Young Funeral Home in Perryville.
+Visitation will continue from 8 to 9:50 a.m.
 Friday, Oct.
 11, at Zion Lutheran Church in Crosstown.

 Funeral will be at 10 a.m.
 Friday, Oct.
 11, at the church, with the Rev. John Hellwege Abernathy officiating.
-Burial will be at Zion Lutheran Church Cemetery in Crosstown with military honors provided by the Delta Team & American Legion Post No. 133.
+Burial will be at Zion Lutheran Church Cemetery in Crosstown with military honors provided by the Delta Team and American Legion Post No. 133.

 Connect with the Southeast Missourian Newsroom: